 Aren’t they fun?
 They are so quick and easy to make that it feels like a cheat even calling it a DIY project but as it involves a circular saw I’m sticking with it!

-They’re inspired by the asymmetric chopping boards I recently shared in our fun modern & stylish kitchen accessories wishlist.
-But, after our extractor fan disaster which inevitably means that we’ll end up spending a lot of money on a new hob and oven we decided to have a go at making our own DIY geometric chopping boards!
+They’re inspired by the asymmetric chopping boards I recently saw.
+But, after our extractor fan disaster which inevitably means that we’ll end up spending a lot of money on a new hob and oven, we decided to have a go at making our own DIY geometric chopping boards!

 This is what you will need to make a DIY geometric chopping board: